Peyton Manning Reviews Broncos' 2021 Schedule In Tease Video: 'I Beat Them, Beat Them, Destroyed Them'

 “Oh, OK, you just sent over the Broncos’ 2021 schedule?”
 Manning says into a phone in a video shared by the team on Tuesday.
-“I’ll pull it up right now.”READ MORE: Victims Identified In Colorado Springs Mass Shooting At Birthday Party
+“I’ll pull it up right now.”READ MORE: No Colorado Republican House Members Defend Liz Cheney After She Is Removed From House GOP Leadership Post

 “Alright, I beat them, beat them, destroyed them… yeah this looks great,” Manning quips into the phone.